 For secondary education school health majors.
 Examines teaching methods, materials and techniques.
 Studies secondary education health curriculum, program planning, development, implementation, and evaluation.
 Helps students develop lesson plans and present them in secondary education settings.

 Focuses on U.S. health policy and policy analysis.
 Describes the basic machinery of policymaking and legal processes that underpin the individual health care and public health systems.
 Analyzes the fundamental problems and contemporary issues in health policy and teaches students how to properly develop and analyze health policy.

-For students majoring in Community Health or Integrated Studies with a Community Health emphasis.
-Also for students interested or working in health-care fields such as nursing, dental hygiene, etc. Explores and interprets ethical codes of conduct as set forth by health professions and/or organizations.
+For students majoring in Public Health.
+Also for students interested or working in healthcare fields such as healthcare administration, nursing, dental hygiene, etc. Explores and interprets ethical codes of conduct as set forth by health professions and/or organizations.
 Emphasis will be given to the Code of Ethics for the Health Care profession.
-Examines various health care issues such as: health care allocation, health care costs, death and dying issues, patient rights, informed consent, confidentiality etc. Investigates conflicts arising from existing and evolving codes of conduct using care studies as an arena for discussion.
+Examines various healthcare issues such as: healthcare allocation, healthcare costs, death and dying issues, patient rights, informed consent, confidentiality etc. Investigates conflicts arising from existing and evolving codes of conduct using care studies as an arena for discussion.

 Provides students with a specific set of skills and knowledge in cultural competence.
 Focuses on understanding the public health system, identifying one's own cultural biases, understanding biases regarding one's own cultural identity, and developing culturally competent approaches and tools.
 Enables students to be more effective public health professionals whether they work with diverse populations within the United States or in international settings.
 Is offered each Fall and Spring Semester and Summer of odd years.